rokkro/shiba_term/README.md

   --height HEIGHT       Height of shiba to output.
 (Defaults to console size) --width WIDTH         Width shiba to output.
 (Defaults to console size) --invert, -i          If passed, invert the output colors.
-  -ar                   If passed, aspect ratio is maintained.
+  -ar                   If passed, image aspect ratio is maintained.
 ```